Skip to content

 All Every request you have access to

-My Team Requests assigned to your teams
+My team Requests assigned to your teams

 Note

-The My Team option only appears if you belong to at least one team.
+The My team option only appears if you belong to at least one team.
 See Teams, Assignment & Sharing.

 SLA indicators